 - Gifts under the annual exclusion limit

-So if you plan on gifting any of the above in the coming year, you will be safe from the gift tax.
+So even if you have given more than your $12.06 million limit, if you plan on gifting any of the above in the coming year, you will be safe from the gift tax.

 The IRS requires you to report any gifts over the annual gift tax exclusion limit on Form 709, the United States Gift (and Generational Skipping) Tax Return.
 This form serves as a yearly record of the overage amounts of the annual gift tax exclusion.
 These overages reduce your lifetime exemption.

 You can handle the gift limit excess in 2 ways:

 - Let it count against your lifetime exclusion and pay nothing until you exceed $12.06 million in gifts.